 Hiring leadership talent is incredibly difficult.
 Sales has become more scientific, yet many worldwide heads of sales are hiring their sales management team based on gut feel.
 Or even worse, 3rd party recruiters that don’t know their sales org.
 Even with the best process, some silver tongue bad hires still make it through.
 This post is about spotting leadership hiring mistakes quickly.
-It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Save yourself grief by evaluating your talent approach against best practices from top selling organizations.
+Review the People Plan phase within the Sales Strategy of the How to Make Your Number in 2018 .

 You have a sales strategy.
 You have invested in new processes to make the team more effective.
 Yet, your recently hired regional leaders are struggling to drive execution in the field.
 You were involved in hiring them, so you are vested in their success.